QuipPhoenix/leopard-detection/README.md

 <img align="center" src="leopard_screenshot.png" alt="leopard_detection">
 <br>

-The proper steps are mentioned [here](https://github.com/Boltuzamaki/Custom-Object-Detection-Using-Darkflow-Simplified-).
+The proper steps are mentioned [here] (https://github.com/Boltuzamaki/Custom-Object-Detection-Using-Darkflow-Simplified-).

 ## Application in project
 This model for leopard detection has been made for [StaySafe](https://github.com/arnav-deep/StaySafe).